Goals for Education | Monitoring State Policies

 Mentoring New Teachers: A Fresh Look, January 2018, which proposes three action areas for states, districts and schools to support the development of novice educators and their mentors.

-SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and will will publish its final recommendations to improve teacher preparation programs in late 2018.
+SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and published its final report and recommendations in late 2018.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels, and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

 A framework to accelerate and streamline transfer of lower-division courses among institutions in different states.